ingo/ingo.github.io/_recipes/banana_rum_gelato.md

   base thoroughly before churning for the smoothest texture.
 It keeps well frozen for at least a month.
 Letting the banana mixture cool completely before freezing is crucial for the creamiest gelato possible.
 Overripe bananas contribute intense banana flavor.
 The rum provides a boozy backbone without being overpowering.
+Simmering the banana puree concentrates the flavor while the alcohol keeps it from freezing too solidly.
+Allowing it to chill fully produces the creamiest possible texture.
+  The bananas and rum provide serious flavor.
 image: banana_rum_gelato.jpg
 size: 1 pint
 time: 2 hours (including freezing time)